|

 Research Scientist in Small Grain Breeding, Genetics and Genomics at Virginia Tech, Blacksburg, VA, 2007 – 2010

-Visiting Fellow in Common Bean Breeding and molecular Genetics at Agriculture Agri-Food Canada – Harrow Research Center, 2004 – 2007
+Visiting Fellow in Common Bean Breeding and Molecular Genetics at Agriculture Agri-Food Canada – Harrow Research Center, 2004 – 2007

 Expertise